gaearon/babel-plugin-react-transform/README.md

 * **https://github.com/alexkuz/react-transform-debug-inspector**
 * Feeling inspired?
 Send a PR!

-## Limitations

-Currently, it can only locate components of two types: ES6 classes with `render` method and explicit `React.createClass()` calls.
-I’m open to adding more heuristics for other common patterns, given enough interest.

 When using `React.createClass()` and allowing `babel` to extract the `displayName` property you must ensure that [babel-plugin-react-display-name](https://github.com/babel/babel/tree/development/packages/babel-plugin-react-display-name) is included before `react-transform`.
 See [this github issue](https://github.com/gaearon/babel-plugin-react-transform/issues/19) for more details.

 ## Discussion